OctopusDeploy/ASP.NET-Deployment-Book/manuscript/20-execution.md

 A> Personally, I think this folder structure is a bit messy and makes this seem more complicated than it should be.
 There's a good opportunity to hide all of these etails by keeping the shell script and batch file, but compressing the rest of the files into a NuGet package. `dnx myapp.1.0.0.nupkg` would be much neater.

 Now that you are familiar with how DNX invokes processes, let's look at two HTTP server options for ASP.NET 5.0.

+### Summary

+.NET Core is an ambitious attempt to tease apart the monolithic .NET Framework into something that is portable, cross-platform and iterates quickly.
+DNX is a new way to build and run applications, whether they run on .NET Core *or* .NET Framework.
+We've looked at how DNX fits in with console applications; in the next chapter we'll look at how DNX executes ASP.NET applications.